SPIRIT AND POWER ANIMAL

 GUIDES AND TEACHERS

-I am going to present a brief lists of the many diversified energies and attributes of a number of Spirit Animals that can appear, either psychically, in dreams or, on rare occasions, as an actual physical presence.
-Pets seldom are Power or Spirit Animals.
-They work for and with us on a physical level.
+I am presenting a brief list of the many diversified energies and attributes of a number of Spirit Animals that can appear, either psychically, in dreams or, on rare occasions, as an actual physical presence.

 Bat: (Eastern) The Bat exhibits a vibratory rate that makes it helpful for psychic phenomena The Bat is the Guardian of the Night.
 He represents rebirth, reincarnation, initiation.
 When the Bat appears, it indicates you are or will be going through a transformation and that now is the time to begin releasing old habits, old concepts.
 The Bat will help you do that.
 There may be an awakening of the Kundalini.
 When working with any Spirit Animal, it is always wise to work with the Chakras to maintain a balance.